 I began CrossFit in 2010 and was quickly hooked.
 I had already spent years educating myself in more traditional strength training principles and found there was a disconnect between theory and application that made my training one-dimensional.
 CrossFit bridged that gap and opened my mind to the full potential of human movement.
 In 2011, I began my Doctorate of Physical Therapy at UCSF/ SFSU.
 Attending school in San Francisco gave me a unique opportunity to receive a traditional physical therapy education with a solid foundation of anatomy, biomechanics, and clinical reasoning while simultaneously practicing and working with Kelly Starrett.
 I had the opportunity to join the San Francisco Crossfit coaching staff in 2012 and have continued to refine my thinking on movement, mobility and position while coaching regularly as well as continuing my own evolution as an athlete.

-Theresa Larson is a Coach, Doctor of Physical Therapy, speaker, and author.
-She is the founder of Movement-Rx, a Human Performance, Physical Therapy, and Wellness practice in San Diego California.
+Theresa Larson is a Coach, Doctor of Physical Therapy, Certified Strength and Conditioning Specialist, speaker, and author.
+She is the founder of Movement-Rx, a Human Performance, Physical Therapy, and Wellness practice in southern California.

 Hell-bent on creating an environment where she could be free to treat and teach individuals in a way they deserved, Theresa broke free from the shackles of traditional physical therapy in early 2013.
 Through her practice and Mobility WOD seminars, she is now unleashing her passion for movement and life on those who are willing to listen.

-Theresa became a physical therapist after serving as an engineer Officer in the United States Marine Corps and playing Division 1 and professional softball.
+Before earning her doctorate, Theresa served as an Engineer Officer in the United States Marine Corps and played Division 1 and professional softball.
 Throughout her tactical and athletic career, she always felt there was a significant disconnect between strength and conditioning, medicine, and teaching proper movement.
-As an athlete, coach, and DPT, as well as sharing Kelly’s performance based approach, she has found ways to re-connect that trinity for her clients.
+As an athlete, coach, and DPT, she has found ways to re-connect that trinity for her clients.

-She coaches and treats CrossFit athletes, weekend and wounded warriors, high school & collegiate athletes, and higher level adaptive athletes (those with amputations, traumatic brain injuries, chronic regional pain syndrome, congenital deformities, as well as common musculoskeletal diseases) in the performance environment.
+She provides treatment and performance training for CrossFit athletes, weekend and wounded warriors, high school & collegiate athletes, military members, members of U.S. National Teams, and higher level adaptive athletes (those with amputations, mild traumatic brain injuries, chronic regional pain syndrome, congenital deformities, as well as common musculoskeletal diseases).

 Danny Matta is a Coach, Physical Therapist and educator.
 He is the founder of Athletes’ Potential, a Physical Therapy and Human Performance practice specializing in working with CrossFit and endurance athletes based out of Atlanta, Georgia.